We may earn a commission when you click on the affiliate links in this post.

 - When meat is browned and onions are soft, add tomatoes.

-- Simmer for at least 3 hours (and up to 6 hours), stirring occasionally.
+- Simmer for at least 3 hours, or up to 6 hours, stirring occasionally.
 The longer you simmer, the better.
-Important: tomatoes burn easily, so keep an eye on them and add beef broth a little at a time to thin sauce if needed.
+Important: Tomatoes burn easily, so keep an eye on them and add beef broth a little at a time to thin sauce if needed.

 - In a large pot, cook spaghetti in salted water to al dente, drain completely and return to pot.
 Add sauce to the spaghetti noodles and toss until noodles are covered.